marxin/texi2rst-generated/sphinx/gccint/host-makefile-fragments.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: host makefile fragment, x-host

 .. _host-fragment:

-.. index:: host makefile fragment

-.. index:: x-host

 Host Makefile Fragments
 ***********************

 The use of :samp:`x-{host}` fragments is discouraged.
 You should only use it for makefile dependencies.